-When touring the Phewa Lake, you can stop by the Pokhara Cottage Emporium, which is a large shopping area just by the lake.
+When touring Phewa Lake, you can stop by the Pokhara Cottage Emporium, which is a large shopping area just by the lake.
 Strolling through the colorful displays including homemade fabrics and other items is an amazing experience.

 If you want to buy souvenirs for your family and friends, visit some t-shirt shops and gift stores.
-Specially-designed t-shirt are interesting and meaningful, as you can watch the t-shirt being made while waiting after you choose the styles.
+Specially-designed t-shirts are interesting and meaningful, as you can watch the t-shirt being made while waiting after you choose the styles.
 If you prefer other authentic Nepalese pieces, cashmere items, silver jewelry, and handicrafts are excellent options.

 Hiking in the Himalayas

 Pokhara is situated at the bottom of the Annapurna Range, so it’s unsurprising that it offers many hiking options.
 The beautiful mountains you can see from Pokhara beckon you to climb and explore.
-During hiking, you can marvel at the picturesque views, take a breath of fresh mountain air, and also gain an insight into the culture and nature of this region.
+During hiking, you can marvel at the picturesque views, take a breath of fresh mountain air, and also gain insight into the culture and nature of this region.

-If you want a full-day hiking, you can take a chance to hike some mountains to visit local villages.
+If you want full-day hiking, you can take a chance to hike some mountains to visit local villages.
 Dense and lush forests, terraced rice fields, and rural lifestyles are what you can expect.

 The Himalayas is regarded as the ultimate thrill-seeker's destination.
 You can hike up to the Australia Camp for an unforgettable night.
 If you are truly adventurous, you can spend several days hiking further in the Himalayas, such as to the Annapurna Base Camp, or even the summit.